-As a result, customers have complete control over customising security systems, operating systems, load balancers, and more.
+As a result, customers have complete control over customizing security systems, operating systems, load balancers, and more.
 However, dedicated hosting plans are among the most expensive.

 Know the Type of Site That You’re Building

 When choosing a web hosting company, the type of your website will determine which features are most important to have.
-For example, some hosting providers promote eCommerce functionality while others concentrate on blogging and SEO.
+For example, some hosting providers promote eCommerce functionality while others concentrate on blogging and search engine optimization.

 WordPress Web Host for Blogging

 WordPress is a content management system for writers looking to blog online, that powers more than a quarter of all websites on the internet.